 - Capacity for self-management for the purposes of achieving the interests of the group.

 - An understanding of some of the common ethical issues faced by collaborative leaders.

 Students will fly into Brisbane, Australia to start the program.
 The group will have a Program Introduction, which explores the differences and similarities between North American culture and that of Australia.
 Essential safety advice is covered, as well laws relating to the country to ensure a happy and safe stay.
 During the presentation, participants will receive a detailed course itinerary and have the opportunity to ask any questions they may have.

 They will then spend the next 2 days exploring Brisbane, including a walking tour around the city, participating in teambuilding activities and hearing from guest leadership lecturers.
-The group will then travel to the Kindilan Outdoor Centre an experiential learning program that specializes in outdoor education, which is located on the doorstep of the beautiful Moreton Bay.
-During this time, the group will participate in group activities, such as a low ropes, canoeing, orienteering, problem solving, and raft building.
+The group will then travel to the Echo Creek Adventure Centre an experiential learning program that specializes in outdoor and cultural education, which is located on the doorstep of the Great Barrier Reef.
+During this time, the group will participate in activities such as low ropes, indigenous art, absailing and rock climbing, orienteering and kayaking, problem solving and raft building.

 Students will participate in online discussions and/or assignments prior to departure.
 While in Australia, students will keep a reflective journal and work towards a final paper due at the end or after the course concludes.